 You're probably thinking: what does any of this have to do with a grilled cheese sandwich?

 The answer: not much.
 Except that I was sipping on a cocktail at The Diamond (one of my fav bars in the area) when I ate this sandwich.

 Gooey melted cheese, sweet and crunchy apple and spicy sriracha butter = damn close to perfection.
 Have I mentioned that it is also fast and easy to make?

-- Cheese (I used cheddar and parmesan but think brie would be extra delicious)
+- Cheese (I like cheddar and parmesan but think brie would be delicious as well)*

-- Butter one slice of bread with sriracha butter.
-Add cheese, apple slices and more cheese.
-Top with the other piece of bread.
+- Butter one slice of bread with plain butter then turn the bread over and butter the other side with the Sriracha butter.
+Add the cheese, apple slices, and more cheese.
+Top with the other piece of bread then butter the top.

-- Heat a small frying pan over medium/low heat.
-Add sandwich and cover.
-Cook for 2-3 minutes on each side, until the cheese is melted and the bread is brown.
+- Heat a small frying pan over medium-low heat.
+Add the sandwich and cover the pan.
+Cook for 2-3 minutes on each side, until the cheese has melted, and the bread is brown and crispy.

 Want some more delicious sandwich recipes?
 Check out the complete Six Part Sandwich Series: